Jamma'in

-Jamma'in (جمّاعين) is a Palestinian town in the northern West Bank located 16 km southwest of Nablus, 6 km northwest of Salfit and 40 km north of Ramallah.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 6,227 in 2007.
+Jamma'in (جمّاعين) is a Palestinian town in the Nablus Governorate of the State of Palestine, in the northern West Bank, located 16 km southwest of Nablus, 6 km northwest of Salfit and 40 km north of Ramallah.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 7,436 in 2017.

 Location

 Jamma’in is located 11.26 km south of Nablus.
 It is bordered by 'Einabus and Huwwara to the east, Yasuf, Iskaka and Marda to the south, Zeita Jamma'in to the west, 'Asira al Qibliya and 'Urif to the north.

 History

 Jamma'in is situated on a high hill on the ancient site.
 Carved stones have been reused in village houses, walls, fencing and agricultural terraces.
 Rock-cut cisterns have also been found.
 400 meters north-west are tombs carved into rock which contains one loculi and caves (called I-Qubay'ah).